 Founded in the 9th century, Prague Castle is the largest castle complex in the world, according to the Guinness Book of World Records.
 It consists of an entire complex of historical palaces, offices, churches, fortifications, courtyards, and gardens.

 What was once the seat of the kings of Bohemia became the official residence of the President of the Czech Republic.

 Prague Castle is enormous and it truly deserves more than a quick photo for Instagram.
 I suggest doing a tour so that you can really appreciate all of the buildings that make it up.

-To learn more about what to do in and around the Prague Castle District, check out this area guide.
+To learn more about what to do in this area, check out my guide to the Prague Castle District.